-Financials provides functionality for common business processes in small and mid-sized companies, mainly within wholesale and professional services.
+Finance and Operations, Business edition provides functionality for common business processes in small and mid-sized companies, mainly within wholesale and professional services.
+However, more complex processes, such as assembly, manufacturing, service, and directed warehouse management are also supported.

-Financials includes standard configurations for most business processes, but you can change the configuration to suit your business' needs.
-From your Home page, you can access assisted setup guides that help you configure certain scenarios and add features to Financials.
+Finance and Operations, Business edition includes standard configurations for most business processes, but you can change the configuration to suit your business' needs.
+From your Role Centre, you can access assisted setup guides that help you configure certain scenarios and add features to Finance and Operations, Business edition.
 Several areas of business functionality must be set up manually.
-For more information, see Setting Up Financials.
+For more information, see Setting Up Finance and Operations, Business edition.

 The following table describes a sequence of tasks, with links to the topics that describe them.